marytts/gradle-marytts-voicebuilding-plugin/README.md

 Configuring the voice
 ---------------------

-Crucial details of the voice to be built are configured in the `marytts.voice` extension in the `build.gradle` file".
+Crucial details of the voice to be built are configured in the `marytts.voice` extension in the `build.gradle` file.
-Without any custmozation, the defaults are:
+Without any customization, the defaults are:
 ```groovy
 marytts {
     voice {